dresdner353/energyutils/windows_workflow/README_SOLIS.txt

 Save the file with your edits.

 Shelly Cloud API Instructions (only for Solis string inverters + Shelly EM):
+Note: skip this entirely if you have a Solis Hybrid inverter
 * Sign into control.shelly.cloud using your account credentials
 * Navigate to Settings -> User Settings -> Access And Permissions -> Authorization Cloud Key and click Get
 * This will display two pieces of information: